 Barristers are specialists in advocacy, legal advice and negotiation.
 They are trained in how to present and argue cases in court.
 A barrister builds up their experience throughout their career doing just that.
 They are also experts in analysing the strength of a case, giving advice and drafting documents.
 A barrister is best placed to advise you on the strength of your case.

 You always used to have to instruct a solicitor first so that they could then instruct a barrister on your behalf – but that is not always necessary anymore.
 In the past, solicitors would instruct a barrister for you to advise on your case and to represent you in court.
 The solicitor would focus on litigation, writing letters and filing documents.
 Subject to certain conditions, members of the public can now go directly to a barrister without having to involve a solicitor.
 If our public access barristers think you would be better served by dealing first with a solicitor, we will tell you so.

 What can a barrister do for me?

 You may not yet be involved in a court case but just want to get some advice on how things might work out or what your rights are – we can help you with this too.
-Our public access barristers are often instructed just to give a ‘second opinion’ and can advise you in writing, over the telephone, at a face-to-face meeting in person or via Skype.
+Our public access barristers are also often instructed just to give a ‘second opinion’ and can advise you in writing, over the telephone or at a face-to-face meeting in person or by video conference using easily available and familiar platforms such as Zoom, Teams and Skype.